R3lish0/news-plus-plus/README.md

 ## Testing Locally

-All you need to do is the following o
+All you need to do is the following

 npm install
 npm run dev